Jsze30/Learnable/README.md

 Traditional education often relies on static textbooks and one-size-fits-all lecture formats that don't engage all learning styles.
 Students struggle to find personalized, visual explanations of complex topics, and educators spend countless hours creating educational content.
 The process of transforming educational materials (like PDFs) into engaging, animated video lectures is time-consuming, expensive, and requires specialized skills in both pedagogy and video production.

-EasyLearn solves this by automating the entire process of generating professional-quality educational videos from source materials in minutes.
+Learnable solves this by automating the entire process of generating professional-quality educational videos from source materials in minutes.

 ## Our Solution

-EasyLearn is an AI-powered educational content generation platform that transforms course materials and prompts into engaging animated video lectures.
+Learnable is an AI-powered educational content generation platform that transforms course materials and prompts into engaging animated video lectures.
 The system uses a multi-phase pipeline that leverages state-of-the-art LLMs and the ManimGL animation engine (used by 3Blue1Brown) to create visually stunning educational videos with synchronized narration.

 Users can:

-- Upload PDF course materials or provide text
+- Upload course materials
 - Request videos on specific topics
 - Interact with an AI voice tutor in real-time
 - Get automatically generated, professionally-animated video lectures complete with synchronized narration

 ## Our Overall Architecture

-EasyLearn is built as a distributed system with four main components:
+Learnable is built as a distributed system with four main components:

 ### 1. **Frontend (React + Vite)**